Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 ## INTERACT (Data visualization) using PowerBi reflects the last step of the demonstration. ##

-The script moves 10,000 patient records from the SQL Server 2017 on the VM, to the  SQL Azure service instance.
-This illustrates automated moving of data from a VM that was a result of a "Lift and Shift" operation, to a pure PaaS operation in Azure.
+The script moves 10,000 patient records to the SQL Server 2017 on the VM.
+This illustrates automated moving of data to a VM that was a result of a "Lift and Shift" operation, and subsequent interaction with a PaaS service in Azure.

+It is essential the data ingestion process from the Health blueprint be run first, as the scripts in the extension build on the databse and content provided in the base blueprint.

 View revised data in PowerBI (PowerBI dashboard will be updated) The solution provides a simple Microsoft PowerBI visualization of the solution data.
 Microsoft PowerBI is required to open the sample report located at [Blueprint/Deployment/Reports](https://github.com/RajeevRangappa/Azure-Health-Extension/tree/master/Reports).
-Using the PowerBI free edition works for this demo, but will not allow for reports to be shared.
+Using the PowerBI free edition works for this demo but will not allow for reports to be shared.

 # Deploying the automation